-Kemah Boardwalk, a restaurant and amusement center overlooking Galveston Bay, is located just 20 miles south of Houston and is one of the area's greatest attractions.
-The 42-acre megaplex not only boasts some of the finest seafood and shopping, but it also offers live musical entertainment.
+Kemah Boardwalk is a restaurant and amusement center overlooking Galveston Bay, located just 20 miles south of Houston.
+The 42-acre megaplex is one of the area's greatest attractions and not only boasts some of the finest seafood and shopping, but it also offers live musical entertainment.
 Read below to find out all the exciting ways to spend the day (or weekend) on the Kemah Boardwalk, as well as what to know before you go.

 Kemah's amusement park has a wide variety of rides, ranging from a tame, child-friendly Ferris wheel to a gravity-defying rollercoaster.
 Younger kids will love the double-decker carousel and slow-moving train, while older, thrill-loving kids and adults might find the Drop Zone's 140-foot freefall more their speed.

 - Boardwalk Beast —Spend 25 exciting minutes on this huge speedboat as it cruises through the Galveston Bay at speeds of up to 40 miles per hour.
 Adult tickets are $20 and children 12 and under are $15.
 Riders must be at least 36" tall, and discounts are available for military members with valid IDs.